Non-profits

 This new role is certainly a challenge, especially with the holiday season approaching and the Défi Entreprises for the Guignolée.

-"Absolutely!
-The Défi Entreprises is an initiative of the Comptoir that we have been repeating for several years.
-We solicit the participation of businesses in the Drummond RCM to collect edible products and raise funds.
+“Absolutely!
+The Défi Entreprises is a Comptoir initiative that has been repeated for the past several years.
+We solicit participation from the Drummond RCM business community to collect food products and raise funds.

-When it started, the Défi Entreprises focused on collecting edible goods, which required a lot of organization, logistics, and travel for our trucker.
+When it started, the Défi Entreprises focused on collecting non-perishable foods, which required a lot of organization, logistics, and travel for our driver.
 Then the COVID-19 pandemic hit.
 It became challenging to get food products, and many businesses experienced slowdowns in their operations or temporary closures.
 Moreover, employees were working remotely when their jobs allowed it.
-There were also numerous government regulations and guidelines for collecting edible goods and delivering food.
-One of the solutions the team came up with was to get gift cards or donations so that we could get the items ourselves and offer a variety of perishable and non-perishable food products.
-Things are slowly getting back to normal in the last few months."
+There were also numerous government regulations and guidelines for collecting and delivering food.
+One of the solutions the team came up with was to get gift cards or donations so that we could buy items ourselves and offer a variety of perishable and non-perishable food products.
+Things are slowly getting back to normal in the last few months.”

 Who receives food assistance?

-"The people who come to us are not part of a particular demographic.
-Rather, they experience various situations: recent break-ups, people living alone, students, people with mental illnesses or disorders, workers who have difficulty supporting themselves or their families, etc. As you can see, there is no typical case.
-We are talking about Mr. or Mrs. Everyone who, by a snowball effect, comes knocking at our door.
-Our role is to get them the help they need and make sure they're getting enough to eat so they can recover and get through this situation."
+“The people who come to us are not part of a particular demographic.
+Various situations are possible: recent break-ups, people living alone, students, people with mental illnesses or disorders, workers who have difficulty supporting themselves or their families, etc. There is no typical case.
+We are talking about ordinary people who, by a snowball effect, come knocking at our door.
+Our role is to get them the help they need and ensure they’re getting enough to eat to recover and get through the situation.”

 Anecdote

-"A few years ago, circumstances and a particular situation shook a man's life.
+“A few years ago, circumstances and a particular situation shook a man’s life.
 He had a career, a good salary, and a lovely family with three small children.
-One morning like any other, he woke up, got ready, and left the family residence to go to work.
-Unfortunately, he did not arrive at his destination but woke up in a hospital bed.
-The man now had to come to terms with physical limitations caused by the accident.
+One morning, like any other, he woke up, got ready, and left the family residence to go to work.
+Unfortunately, he did not arrive at his destination and woke up in a hospital bed.
+The man now had to come to terms with his physical limitations caused by the accident.

-At the time, income protection insurance was not the same as today.
-Hospitalization, physiotherapy, rehabilitation, and depression were now part of this man's reality.
-However, since he no longer had an income, he struggled to provide for his family.
-His wife, who was a stay-at-home parent, returned to work.
+At the time, income protection insurance was not the same as it is today.
+Hospitalization, physiotherapy, rehabilitation, and depression were now part of this man’s reality.
+Since he no longer had an income, he struggled to provide for his family.
+His wife, who was a stay-at-home mom, returned to work.
 Anxiety became more and more present in their daily life.
 Then came the break-up.
 The man found himself alone and unemployed with three young children to support.

-This man came to the Comptoir alimentaire Drummond for help.
+This man came to Comptoir alimentaire Drummond for help.
 With the stress of being able to feed his family lifted from his shoulders, he was able to get back on track slowly.
-Step by step, this man managed to overcome his situation.
-He found a new job and regained stability, he was finally happy, and his children were well.
+Step by step, he managed to overcome the situation.
+He found a new job and regained stability.
+He was finally happy, and his children were well.
 At last, a story with a happy ending.

-Many years later, this man is still pitching in and giving back as best he can to the Comptoir alimentaire Drummond for the help he received during a difficult time in his life."
+Years later, this man still lends a helping hand and is giving back as best he can to Comptoir alimentaire Drummond out of gratefulness for the help he received during a difficult time in his life.”

 What message would you like to share with the businesses and citizens of the Drummond RCM?

-"I have only one question: is it normal in our society and in 2022 that there are still people who do not have enough to eat?
+“I have only one question: Is it normal that in our society in 2022 there are still people who do not have enough to eat?
 As a community, we must help our neighbours.
 Anyone can go through a difficult time.
 Who knows, you may already have people around you who are going through this kind of situation.
-I don't wish it upon anyone, but maybe it will be you or me later.
-A community stands together; if we all contribute, we can make a difference.
-Every little donation, every little action can make a big difference!"
+I don’t wish it upon anyone, but it could be you or me sooner or later.
+A community stands together; we can make a difference if we all contribute.
+Every little donation, every little action can make a big difference!”

 How can people get involved with your organization?

-"Everyone is welcome to come and meet us to volunteer at the Comptoir.
-We'll talk and help you find your place on our team.
-You'll see, we are very welcoming!"
+“Everyone is welcome to come and meet us to volunteer at the Comptoir.
+We’ll discuss and help you find your place on our team.
+You’ll see, we are very welcoming!”

 Do you accept contributions throughout the year?

-"Yes!
-It is possible to offer edible goods or donations directly at Comptoir alimentaire Drummond.
+“Yes!
+Offering food goods or donations directly at Comptoir alimentaire Drummond is possible.
 You can also visit our website to make donations online.

 During the 2022 holiday season, businesses can participate in the Défi Entreprises by contacting us directly.